 The "I-15 / Tropicana Interchange and Harmon High Occupancy Vehicle (HOV) Ramp and Hacienda HOV Ramp Project" has been renamed the "I-15 Tropicana."
 It continues to be a joint effort project sponsored by the Nevada Department of Transportation (NDOT) and the Regional Transportation Commission of Southern Nevada (RTC).
 The Federal Highway Administration (FHWA) is a key partner in the process providing guidance and review of the study’s work products.

 The I-15 Tropicana project has been renamed and revised to address several key comments from local property owners and stakeholders.
-During the past six months, our team has re-evaluated and re-configured the I-15 HOV access locations.
-Previously, as shown on this page, HOV access was provided to and from the south at Hacienda and to and from the north at Hacienda.
+During the past year, our team has re-evaluated and re-configured the I-15 HOV access locations.
+Previously, as shown on this page, HOV access was provided to and from the south at Hacienda and to and from the north at Harmon.
 Now that access has shifted, removing access at Hacienda and changing the access at Harmon so that it is to and from the south.

 Please review the fact sheet here.